How to run a simulation

 Name: person_salary, dtype: int64

-3. Build a simulation according to your data’s length with SimulationBuilder and configure the simulation:
+3. Build a simulation according to the data’s length with SimulationBuilder and configure the simulation:

 from openfisca_core.simulation_builder import SimulationBuilder